Coco has been adopted!

 Coco came to Save Me with a badly matted coat and in need of vetting and TLC.
-We know very little of Coco’s past, but she behaves like a dog that has been well loved, and will now have a bright future.
-We do know that Coco lived with another little dog and managed well in a multi-dog home.
-Our vet believes she is about 8 years old, but she moves and acts like a young dog – she loves to stretch her legs, play fetch and is always game for a walk.
+We know very little of Coco’s past, but she behaves like a dog that has been well loved, and has proved to be an exceptional companion while in foster care.
+Our vet believes she is about 8 years old, yet she moves and acts like a young dog – she loves to stretch her legs, play fetch and is always game for a walk.

 Coco can be nervous around loud sounds and fast movements, but recovers quickly.
 She needs a gentle voice as she becomes worried that she may have done something wrong.
 She has exceptional house manners, is fully house trained but is averse to being crated.

 Coco can be vocal, barking at indoor and outdoor sounds…definitely at the door bell.
 She is friendly with individuals at the door or visitors coming into the home, will sit to welcome them (treats always ready).
 She can need time and space to accept all members in the house but adapts quickly and accepts visitors easily when given space.
 In her current foster home she is the only dog, Coco requires monitoring when inviting other dogs into her home, she can become protective of her toys and food.
 In her previous foster home, she managed well entering and interacting in a multi-dog home.

 Coco is building her experience on leash and will need continued patient guidance.
 She follows her nose when outside, tracking, sniffing and watching for those darn squirrels.
 She does pull on leash and can set the walker off balance.